-Fortunately if you have a daughter, you can help her prevent or slow the progression of bunions by warning her off of high heels.
+That means if you have a daughter, you can help her prevent or slow the progression of bunions by steering her clear of high heels.
 The earlier a woman starts wearing high heels and the longer she wears them the worse her bunions can become.

-If you're bunions are getting out of control and are causing you a lot pain and grief, don't wait to do something about it.
-Here at the Foot and Ankle Center of Lake City we have over 30 of experience helping people with bunions, whether you require a more conservative approach or surgery.
+If your bunions are getting out of control and are causing you a lot of pain and grief, don't wait to do something about it.
+Here at the Foot and Ankle Center of Lake City, we have over 40 of experience helping people with bunions, whether you require a more conservative approach or surgery.

 Call us today at 206-368-7000 for an appointment, often same day.
 You can also request an appointment online.